frisen-lab/TREX/README.md

 ### Overall results

 - Histogram of clone sizes
-- Histogram of how many unique CloneIDs can pe found in each clone
+- Histogram of how many unique cloneIDs can pe found in each clone
-- Histogram of how many unique CloneIDs can be found in each cell
+- Histogram of how many unique cloneIDs can be found in each cell
 - *(Optional)* A histogram of the Jaccard similarity values between cells and a matrix of the Jaccard similarity between all cells.
-- Histogram of how many reads each detected viral CloneID molecule has.
+- Histogram of how many reads each detected viral cloneID molecule has.

 ### Per step results